 The Group offers a short-term annual cash incentive program plan designed to drive desired performance and business results throughout the Group.
 This program is based on predetermined goals and key performance indicators for each fiscal year with corresponding compensation awards determined at a "minimum", "target", or a "maximum" level.
-The program for 2022 was comprised of the following three performance areas: US construction costs, biomass growth, and EBITDA.
+The program for 2023 was comprised of the following three performance areas: US construction costs, biomass growth, and EBITDA.
 This program has a maximum payout for any senior executive at 12% of such an individual's annual base salary.
-No amounts were paid out in 2022.
+No amounts were paid out in 2023 or 2022 with this respect.